Special Relativity -- Applications to astronomy and the accelerator physics: Aberration of Light in an Inertial Frame of Reference

-Since the phase front orientation does not exist as physical reality within the angular range $v/c$, a question arises: why do we need to account for the exact phase front orientation in our electrodynamics calculations?
-The answer is that when the evolution of the radiation beam is treated according to the single inertial frame of reference, one will experience that phase front orientation remains unvaried: this has no objective meaning but is used in the analysis of the electrodynamics problem.
-A comparison with a gauge transformation in Maxwell's electrodynamics might help here.
-Even if the phenomena are quite different, the common mathematical formulation permits us to draw this analogue.
+Since the phase front orientation has no physical reality within the angular range $v/c$, one might ask: why must we account for its exact orientation in electrodynamics calculations?
+The answer lies in the fact that, when analyzing radiation beam evolution within a single inertial frame, the phase front orientation appears unchanged.
+While this invariance lacks objective physical meaning, it serves as a useful tool in solving electrodynamics problems.
+A useful analogy can be drawn with gauge transformations in Maxwell’s electrodynamics.